jrcain-usgs/asc-public-docs/docs/concepts/glossary.md

 All the NAIF orientation models use three Euler angles to describe body orientation.
 The Euler angles describe the orientation of the coordinate axes of the 'body equator and prime meridian' system with respect to the J2000 system.

 ## F
+### Focal Bias
+An estimate of the error in the focal length of the camera.

 ## G